ICU4X Datagen

 You can take a look at the counter_icu_datagen

-example, this is a copy of the counter_plurals
+example.
+This is a copy of the counter_plurals

 example but with a custom provider.